Practicalities & Fees

 During our initial meeting, I will ask you why you are seeking therapy, and what you hope to gain by the process, and will share my initial impressions with you regarding how I imagine we could proceed in meeting your needs.
 Your continuing involvement in guiding the process will be both welcome and encouraged while we continue to meet.

-The information that you share in psychotherapy is confidential and will not be discussed or released to a third party without your written permission and consent, unless disclosure is required by law.
-Disclosure is required by law (1) if you are a danger to yourself or others, or (2) if you, or someone you have discussed, have been involved in an incident of child, dependent adult or elder abuse or neglect.
+The information that you share in psychotherapy is confidential and will not be discussed or released to a third party without your written permission and consent unless disclosure is required by law.
+Disclosure is required by law (1) if you are a danger to yourself or others, or (2) if you, or someone you have discussed, have been involved in an incident of a child, dependent adult, or elder abuse or neglect.

 As a psychotherapist, I am legally obligated to intervene in these circumstances, including reporting the possibility of abuse to our local child or adult welfare agency and contacting other persons or agencies that may assist in protecting you or others if I believe you may harm yourself or others.
 In certain legal proceedings, I may be required to submit information.

-My fees are $150 for a 50 minute session and $225 for a 75 minute session.
-I request payment at each session and accept cash, checks and money order.
+My fees are $240 for a 50-minute session and $360 for a 75-minute session.
+I request payment at each session and accept cash, checks, and money order.
 Credit card payments may also be made through Pay Pal.
 For your convenience, you can pay for your sessions with a credit card using the Paypal buttons provided at the conclusion of this page.
-I am sometimes able to offer a sliding scale fee to low-income persons, and encourage you to discuss any concerns you may have regarding my fees during your initial call.
+I am sometimes able to offer a sliding scale fee to low-income persons and encourage you to discuss any concerns you may have regarding my fees during your initial call.

-A full session fee will be charged for any session that is missed or cancelled without the requested 24-hour notice, including for sessions that are usually covered by insurance.
+A full session fee will be charged for any session that is missed or canceled without the requested 24-hour notice, including for sessions that are usually covered by insurance.

 If you are experiencing an emergency, and I am not available to assist you in acquiring the appropriate services, please contact either Suicide Prevention at (415) 781-0500, Crisis Support Services of Alameda County at (800) 309-2131 or San Francisco General Hospital at (415) 206-8125.
 If you are in immediate danger or need immediate assistance of any kind, please call 911 or go to your nearest emergency room.